Samantha Kendrick

 OverviewAI-generated summary

-Samantha Kendrick's research focuses on understanding the molecular mechanisms underlying cancer, with a particular emphasis on lymphoma and other oncogenic pathways.
-She investigates novel therapeutic targets, including G-quadruplex DNA structures within oncogene promoters, such as CARD11 and MYD88.
-Her work explores the potential of targeting these structures with specific compounds, like naptho(2,1-b)furan-1-ethanol,2-nitro-, to inhibit cancer cell growth.
+Samantha Kendrick's research focuses on understanding the molecular mechanisms underlying cancer, with a particular emphasis on lymphoma and other oncogenic processes.
+She investigates novel therapeutic targets, including specific DNA structures like G-quadruplexes and i-motifs, and their roles in gene regulation within cancer cells.
+Her work has explored the potential of targeting these structures with small molecules, as demonstrated by research on naptho(2,1-b)furan-1-ethanol derivatives against a novel G-quadruplex in the CARD11 oncogene promoter.

 Metrics